AFS-Bootcamp-202211-Group-A/practice-refactor-word-frequency/src/README.md

 extract splitInputString method, getMapForSizingSameWord
 6. Change loop in splitInputString to stream api
 7. Replace loop in getMapForSizingSameWord to stream api
+8. Rename getListMap to getWordListMap, and
+   Replace loop in getWordListMap method to stream api